 For example, you can tell a chatbot which toppings you’d like on your pizza, but you cannot expect the chatbot to explain why your pizza was delivered 3 hours late with the wrong toppings.
 At that point, only a human rep would be able to do justice, if at all!

 Another vital aspect of chat is ensuring that the client can communicate in a language that he or she is comfortable in through your chat tool.
-A tool that integrates well with a professional human translation app or service is a great way to ensure seamless, localized customer care for your customers!
+A tool that integrates well with a professional human translation app or service is a great way to ensure seamless, localised customer care for your customers!

 Social media is a popular platform for seeking customer service.
 Support apps offering social media integrations help support teams stay vigilant of what their customers are saying about them online.